rollator3000/MS_omics/README.md

      - **Fold3:** All observations with observed Physical & Biological properties

 Regular model fitting on data with block-wise missingness is for most statistical appropaches not directly possible, so that either the method needs to be adjusted or the data processed!
-Besides the data we use to fit a model, the testdata can also consist of block-wise missingness - e.g. 1 block avaible; Combination of 2 blocks avaible; ....
-Therefore the approaches must be able to deal with block-wise missing data in the test data as well <br>
+Besides the training, the testdata can also consist of block-wise missingness.
+Therefore the approaches must be able to deal with block-wise missing data in the test data as well as in the train data <br>

 ### Approaches:
 -  **Complete Case Approach:** Only use complete cases - regarding the testset - to fit a RF